westleaf/corp-collection/README.md

-# westycorp-collection
+# corp-collection
-Where WestyCorp keeps its collections of neat files
+Where corp keeps its collections of neat files